September 1, 2021

 How to Do Market Research for A New Business or New Product?

-Now that we’ve gone over the importance of market research for a successful business, one of the question that new business owners might raise is, how to go about doing market research for a new business or new product/service.
+Now that we’ve gone over the importance of market research for a successful business, another question that new business owners might raise is, how to go about doing market research for a new business or new product/service.
 One way to get started is to answer the following:

-- Why will consumers buy from me and not my competitors?
+- Why will customers buy from us and not our competitors?

-Answers to the aforementioned research questions might be acquired from two sources: primary and secondary research.
+Answers to the aforementioned research questions could be acquired from two sources: primary and secondary research.

 What is primary research?